josepplloo/pastis/README.md

 # Getting stater

-If you want to contribute please fork ths repo from [porpup's project](https://github.com/porpup/Cool_Project).
+If you want to contribute please fork this repo from [pastis's repo](https://github.com/josepplloo/pastis).
+At this moment this have my own content but fell free to reused or check only how the components or the architecture is made it.

 In your fork:
 - Create a new branch with the name of the [new feature]
 > ``git checkout -b"new feature"``
-- Create a Pull request to [porpup's project](https://github.com/porpup/Cool_Project)
+- Create a Pull request to [pastis's project](https://github.com/josepplloo/pastis)

 # Installation and Run